-Section two reviews the existing literature and critically examines the insights which options theory can provide regarding mortgage default behaviour in Ireland.
-Section three describes our econometric model of mortgage default.
-Section four empirically examines the default behaviour of mort-gages in our database.
-Section five summarizes the paper.
+Section 2 reviews the existing literature and critically examines the insights which existing research can provide regarding mortgage default behavior in Ireland.
+Section 3 describes our main econometric model of mortgage default.
+Section 4 empirically examines the default behavior of mortgages in our database.
+Section 5 summarizes the paper.